browserengineering/book/book/embeds.md

 Iframes are websites embedded within other websites.
 The `<iframe>` tag is a lot like the `<img>` tag: it has the `src` attribute and `width` and `height` attributes.
-Beyond that, there is one small difference and one big one.
-The big one, of course, is that it somehow contains an entire webpage.

 An iframe is almost exactly the same as a `Tab` within a `Tab`---it has its own HTML document, CSS, and scripts.
-There are two big differences though:
+There are three significant differences
+though:

 * *Iframes have no browser chrome*.
 So any page navigation has to happen from within the page (either through an `<a>` element or script), or as a side